aedobbyn/beer-data-science/compile.md

 |German-Style Märzen      |  5.746102| 25.63796| 14.322581|  370|

+***

+Now that the munging is done, onto the main question: do natural clusters in beer align with style boundaries?

-## Unsupervised Clustering
+### Unsupervised Clustering
-* Pare down to beers that have ABV, IBU, and SRM
-* K-means cluster beers based on these predictors
+We run K-means cluster beers based on the predictors ABV, IBU, and SRM.

-**Do Clustering**

-* Use only the top beer styles
-* Split off the predictors, ABV, IBU, and SRM
-* Take out NAs, and scale the data
+**Prep**

+* Write a funciton that takes a dataframe, a set of predictors, a response variable, and the number of cluster centers you want
     * NB: There are not not very many beers have SRM so we may not want to omit based on it

-* Take out some outliers
+* Take out missing values, and scale the data
-  * Beers have to have an ABV between 3 and 20 and an IBU less than 200
+* Take out outliers, defined as beers have to have an ABV between 3 and 20 and an IBU less than 200
+* Then cluster on just the predictors and compare to the response variable

 **Cluster**

 ```r
 library(NbClust)